daniyalkhan733/daniyalkhan733/README.md

 ### 🚀 Quick Highlights

 - 🌐 Developed multiple commercial websites
-- 🤝 Contributed to Pakistan's largest charity, the Edhi Foundation
+- 🤝 Contributed to UK's largest charity, the Edhi Foundation
 - 📚 Currently pursuing a Bachelor's in Computer Science at Rizvi College of Engineering
 - 🎨 Expert in making it all look good!